 What is DC fast charger technology?

 DC fast charge stations enable rapid electric vehicle (EV) charging in 25 minutes or less.
 Plug-in on your way to work, during a quick trip to the store, or while grabbing a bite next door.
 The fast chargers in the socalfast network are supported by two types of connectors: the CHAdeMO and the SAE Combo.

 Is my vehicle compatible with DC fast chargers?

 The charging capabilities of PEVs vary greatly, and not all models are capable of using fast chargers.
-The PEVs that come standard with fast charge capabilities include the BMW i3, Kia Soul EV, Volkswagen e-Golf, Mitsubishi i-MiEV, and the Tesla Model S. Additional models include fast charge capability as an option, including the Chevy Spark EV and Nissan LEAF.
+The PEVs that come standard with fast charge capabilities include the BMW i3, Kia Soul EV, Volkswagen e-Golf, Mitsubishi i-MiEV, and the Tesla Model S (with a Tesla adaptor).
+Additional models include fast charge capability as an option, including the Chevy Spark EV and Nissan LEAF.